Juenjie/CRBMG/README.md

 dx_s, dy_s, dz_s, x_left_boundary_s, y_left_boundary_s, z_left_boundary_s = \
                        6/x_grid_size_s, 6/y_grid_size_s, 6/z_grid_size_s, -3, -3, 10
 ```
-Jefimenko's equations involve an integration of retarded time.
+Jefimenko's equations involve integrations of the retarded time.
-In this example, the longest distance between the source and observational region is math.sqrt(6^2+6^2+19^2) ~ 20.81 GeV^-1.
+In this example, the longest distance between the source and observational regions is math.sqrt(6^2+6^2+19^2) ~ 20.81 GeV^-1.
 Therefore, if we choose dt = 0.05 GeV^-1, the maximum length of time_snapshots should be 20.81/0.05 ~ 420.
 This means that we only need to store 420 time steps of \rho and J in the GPU memory.
 ```